 Take part in the National Student Survey (NSS) to share feedback on your course experience at Sussex.
-The 2019 survey runs at Sussex until 30 April.
+The 2019 survey is now closed.

 About the NSS